GenericMappingTools/gmt/doc/rst/source/psmask.rst

 .. only:: not man

-    psmask - Use data tables to clip or mask map areas with no coverage
+    psmask - Clip or mask map areas with no data table coverage

 Synopsis
 --------